panva/jose/docs/jwt/decrypt/functions/jwtDecrypt.md

 ▸ **jwtDecrypt**\<`PayloadType`\>(`jwt`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`JWTDecryptResult`](../../../types/interfaces/JWTDecryptResult.md)\<`PayloadType`\>\>

-Verifies the JWT format (to be a JWE Compact format), decrypts the ciphertext, validates the JWT Claims Set.
+Decrypts a Compact JWE-formatted JWT and validates its Claims Set.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/decrypt'`.